two-as-one/sub-domain/src/encounters/dialogue/README.md

 ```

 Be careful not to make dead-ends when using conditions.

-Note that a branching dialogue becomes linear if only one branch is available, you may want to use [disabled](#disabled) branches instead.

 #### Disabled
 Disabled branches are similar to [conditional](#conditions) branches except that they will still be visible to the user but not available to be picked.